 While writing a nonfiction proposal seems a smaller feat than writing the full manuscript, it’s no cakewalk.
-A proposal is essentially a business plan designed to enlist shrewd investors.
+A proposal is something like a business plan designed to enlist shrewd investors.
 First, you need to convince your dream agent to invest a good deal of time and attention in you and in your book on spec.
-In order for a book to make good business sense for agents, they not only need to be passionate about it, they also need to see your proposal describing a big, bold book idea they believe will sell well on the trade market and may even have a chance of hitting a bestseller list.
+In order for a book to make good business sense for agents, they not only need to be passionate about it, they also need to see your proposal describe a big, bold book idea they believe will sell well on the trade market and may even have a chance of hitting a bestseller list.
 Tall order!

 Literary agents are looking for that tall order because editors will only make an offer of an advance if they’re passionate about the project, excited about the prospect of working with you as an author, and are fully convinced your idea for a book is worth the cost and efforts their publishing team will engage in if they commit.
 An editor and his or her team must invest in reading, editing, copyediting, performing a legal-read (if necessary, which requires the cost of their legal counsel), designing the book, designing the cover, selling the idea in to book buyers across all territories they have rights to sell in, producing, printing, distributing to booksellers and, finally, publicizing and marketing.
 Shew!
 So, you see what I mean.
 There's a lot riding on your proposal!

 While the burden of risk in terms of work falls to novelists and memoirists right away, a more elaborate burden of risk for a nonfiction book falls chiefly to editors and their publishing houses at the outset.
 They have to really believe in you before you’ve even written the book.
 So, while writing a thirty-page document may seem like a breeze in lieu of writing the full, the persuasive task that little document needs to perform is no small feat.